-Christopher Calnan is a technology and finance reporter based in Boston.
+Christopher Calnan is a reporter and editor based in Boston.

 While reporting for the Florida Times-Union in 2002, he was described by a rival, competing Jacksonville news organization this way: “Calnan’s reporting does distinguish itself at the newspaper.
 Few T-U beat reporters have his investigative zeal; fewer still have been as relentless in reporting wrongdoing.”

-Since 1993, Calnan has reported for 12 news organizations in four states: Massachusetts, Virginia, Florida and Texas.
+Since 1993, Calnan has reported and edited for 17 news organizations in eight states: all five New England states, Virginia, Florida and Texas.

 With a bachelor’s degree in education and a master’s in journalism, he has reported for a national wire service, weekly community newspapers, daily newspapers, a national religion magazine and a Boston-based technology journal.
 Calnan’s reporting beats have included religion, minority affairs, education, city government, airport and port authority issues, labor unions, venture capital and the business of technology.